Key policy features to look out for in STA Travel insurance

 Important things to remember for a successful travel insurance claim with STA Travel

 If you ever do have to make a claim against your STA Travel insurance policy, being prepared and knowing some of the basic rules for a successful claim will make the process much quicker and easier.
 The fine print can be tricky, so know what it is up front and don’t get caught when it’s already too late!
-Here are a few things you should remember when claiming on your STA Travel insurance:
+Here are a few things you should remember when making a claim on your STA Travel insurance:

 - If you’re claiming for theft, loss or damage to your personal items, it’s important to have proof of ownership and value for them.
 This means receipts usually, but if you don’t have those, it’s a good idea to take photographs of your belongings before you leave.
-It’s also best to check with STA Travel before you leave that this will be adequate proof.

-- Remember to make a report with police or local authorities if anything is stolen or missing on your trip.
+- Remember to make a report with police or local authorities if anything is stolen or goes missing on your trip.
 Ask them for a written statement of the report to include with your claim.

 - Keep in mind also that if you can claim compensation from the transport or courier company responsible for the delay, then you can’t claim the same compensation on your travel insurance policy.
 If you’re only given partial compensation by someone else, your STA Travel insurance policy will cover the difference.
 You’ll need a written record of any compensation you’re given.